VeganDelicious84CH/simpleGodotFPVsim/README.md

 ***Good sources for 3d-Levels/objects:

-Sketchfab.com
+- Sketchfab.com

-Free3d.com
+- Free3d.com

-3dwarehouse.sketchup.com
+- 3dwarehouse.sketchup.com

-Ripping 3D-Models using Renderdoc (can even rip 3D-footage from GoogleMaps)
+- Ripping 3D-Models using Renderdoc (can even rip 3D-footage from GoogleMaps)

-ToDo-Things
+ToDo-Things:

-_the motor sound is my toothbrush, just knew nothing better that moment _physics settings are surely improvable to feel more crisp like Liftoff.
+_the motor sound is my toothbrush, just knew nothing better that moment

+_physics settings are surely improvable to feel more crisp like Liftoff.
 I'm not satisfied with the exponential trust.
 Maybe part of the issue is also how Godot recognizes my stick (when i pull it over to the half then Godot already gives the full "1" value as if it was pulled fully over)

 _now order in which you clear the gates does not matter.
 Maybe adding an option to set an order of the gates.